JocelynDelalande/celutz/README.md

 folder, remane it to `ref_points.local.php` and customize it.

-*Hint: prefer to register the altitudes of the topmost point of a building: they are the easire parts to aim from other panoramas.*
+*Hint: prefer to register the altitudes of the topmost point of a building: they are the easier parts to aim from other panoramas.*

 Panorama view